Long Term Thailand Visas Explained

 • Sometimes multiple entries

-Education Visas
+Education Visas:

 Another popular long-stay option is the Education Visa, often called an ED visa.